vinamrata-git/Amazon-scraper-selenium-python/README.md

 # Web scraping

 There are incredible amount of data on the internet which can be used for your personal interest or in the organisations.
-Most of the time we need the data to find some insights and do some valuable research. by just looking at the data on internet and trying to find some trends, patterns or valuable insights from an enourmous amount is not possible and not worth your time.
-In the evolution of data science. data is the most valuable asset on which we can rely taking some important decisions in your personal life or in organizations.
+We need data to find some insights and do some valuable research. by just looking at the data on internet and trying to find some trends, patterns or valuable insights from an enourmous amount is not possible and not worth your time. data is the most valuable asset on which we can rely taking some important decisions in your personal life or in organizations.

-why we should use the data present on internet?
+# why we should use the data present on internet?

 Here I have provide some real time use cases why need the data present on internet.
 1. Use case in day to day life